 Dryness is common in autumn and is most likely to affect the metal phase – Lungs and Large Intestine.
-Dry lips are a sign of dryness, as is dry skin, itchiness, wrinkles, a dry throat, a dry cough, and constipation.
+Dry lips are a sign of dryness, as is dry skin for which we recommend using a moisturizer anti-wrinkles cream, itchiness, wrinkles, a dry throat, a dry cough, and constipation.
 While more pronounced in autumn, dryness can appear in any season, depending on your body type and diet.

 To treat dryness in autumn, you can try some of the more moistening foods, such as tofu; tempeh; soy milk; spinach; barley; pears; apples; millet; persimmons; loquat; seaweed; mushrooms; almonds; pine nuts; peanuts; sesame seeds; milk; clam; eggs; crab or pork.
-Dairy is very nutritious for anyone dry, thin, and weak, although it’s important to consume dairy in small amounts, so it doesn’t create damp and mucus in the body.
+Dairy is very nutritious for anyone dry, thin, and weak, although it’s important to consume dairy in small amounts, so it doesn’t create damp and mucus in the body, when looking for health and nutrition blogs, check here the exipure weight loss suggestion.
 If you get a dry, harsh cough and parched throat, the Lungs need to be cooled with cooling foods such as cooked apples and pears, duck, flake, persimmon, celery, nori (seaweed), and octopus.